WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 Because you cannot do CoinJoin with the private keys on the hardware wallet, you will need to generate and load two different wallets in Wasabi.
 A 'hot' (CoinJoin) and a 'cold' (Storage) wallet will both be running in parallel, label them accordingly so you don't mix them up.

-There are two different ways of following the Cold-Wasabi Protocol, one using the GUI (Graphical User Interface) and one using the [daemon](/using-wasabi/Daemon.md).

-At the moment, only the latter allows to CoinJoin directly into a different wallet.

 ## GUI tutorial

 ### CoinJoin on the hot Wasabi